Games Where You Can Play Optimally with Arena-Independent Finite Memory: Characterization

-\textbf{Lifting corollary.} As discussed in Section~\ref{sec:intro}, the work of Gimbert and Zielonka contains not one, but \textit{two} great results.
-Alongside the aforementioned equivalence result, Gimbert and Zielonka provide a corollary of utmost practical interest~\cite[Corollary 7]{GZ05}: they essentially obtain as a by-product of their approach that if memoryless strategies suffice in all one-player games of $\Pone$ and all one-player games of $\Ptwo$, they also suffice in all two-player games.
+As discussed in Section~\ref{sec:intro}, the work of Gimbert and Zielonka contains not one, but \textit{two} great results.
+Alongside the aforementioned equivalence result, Gimbert and Zielonka provide a corollary of high practical interest~\cite[Corollary 7]{GZ05}: they essentially obtain as a by-product of their approach that if memoryless strategies suffice in all one-player games of $\Pone$ and in all one-player games of $\Ptwo$, these strategies also suffice in all two-player games.

-This provides an elegant way to prove that a preference relation (or equivalently an objective) admits memoryless optimal strategies \textit{without proving monotony and selectivity at all}: proving it in the two one-player subcases, which is generally much easier as it boils down to graph reasoning, and then lifting the result to the general two-player case through the corollary.
+This provides an elegant way to prove that a preference relation (or equivalently an objective) admits memoryless optimal strategies \textit{without proving monotony and selectivity at all}: proving it in the two one-player subcases, which is generally much easier\footnote{See examples of one-player vs.~two-player complexity in~\cite{DBLP:journals/acta/BouyerMRLL18,DBLP:conf/fossacs/BouyerHMR017,DBLP:conf/concur/BruyereHRR19}.} as it boils down to graph reasoning, and then lifting the result to the general two-player case through the corollary.

-Again, we are able to lift this corollary to the finite-memory case, as follows.
+Again, we are able to lift this corollary to the arena-independent finite-memory case, as follows.